Spider Plant Care 101

 Potential Pests and Diseases

-As mentioned previously, brown leaf tips may be caused by fluoride in your water, though boron can have the same effect.
-A reddish-brown color generally indicates fluoride and grayish-brown boron.
-But those dark tips also can be due to over-fertilization, low humidity, or dry soil.
+Spider plant brown tips may be caused by fluoride or boron in your water.
+A reddish-brown color generally indicates fluoride, while grayish-brown indicates boron.
+But brown tips also can be due to over-fertilization, low humidity, or dry soil.

-Such stressors could also leave your spider plant vulnerable to pests such as scale insects, mealybugs, spider mites, and aphids.
-You often can get rid of the latter two types of pests by knocking them off with a strong stream of water from your shower or hose and repeating that treatment every few days until they all disappear.
-However, you may need to “rub out” the first scales and mealybugs in a more tedious manner, by applying rubbing alcohol with a Q-tip.
+Such stressors can also leave your spider plant vulnerable to pests such as scale insects, mealybugs, spider mites, and aphids.
+You can get rid of spider mites and aphids by knocking them off with a strong stream of water every few days until they all disappear.
+However, you may need to remove scales and mealybugs in a more tedious manner by applying rubbing alcohol with a Q-tip.

 Q. Where should you place a spider plant?